 Measure out 1 cup of mint leaves and tear them in quarters.
 Place mint leaves in a sealable glass jar and pour vodka on top.
 Shake and let steep for 12 hours.

 After steeping is complete, strain mint leaves from infused vodka.
 Return infused vodka to the jar.

-Take the additional 1/2 cup of mint leaves, tear them, and add them to the jar.
+Take remaining 1/2 cup mint leaves, tear them, and add them to jar.
 Shake and let steep for 10 hours.

 Strain twice to remove all mint leaves, keep in resealable bottle.

 The liqueur will keep for about two months.
 Refrigeration is not necessary, unless you'd like it chilled.

 |Saturated Fat 0g||0%|

 |Total Sugars 12g|